john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 2. Choose a random neighbor of the current cell and visit it.
 If the neighbor has not yet been visited, add the traveled edge to the spanning tree.
 3. Repeat step 2 until all cells have been visited.

+###### Results

+perfect, unbiased

 ###### Notes

-Results: perfect, unbiased

-This is one of the slowest maze-generating algorithms.
-But it produces nice mazes.
+This is reasonably slow, but it produces nice mazes.

-The Aldous-Broder algorithm treats the cells of a maze as a graph, and solves to find a Uniform Spanning Tree that covers that graph.
+This algorithm treats the cells of a maze as a graph, and solves to find a Uniform Spanning Tree that covers that graph.

 ## Backtracking